Korea Electronic Travel Authorization

 Email Address

-On average, most K-ETA applications are processed within 72 hours.
-During peak travel periods, processing may take a little longer, so be sure to apply well in advance of your planned trip.
+On average, most applications are processed within 72 hours.
+During peak travel periods, processing times may be longer, so applicants are advised to apply well in advance of their planned trip.

 Traveling to Korea with an ETA